iggyrrieta/gtt_speech_recognition/README.md

 ### TEST1: Using Python

 Just because Python is probably the easiest way to code nowadays.
 All datascience libraries needed can be found in Python.
 (Scikit-learn, Spicy, Word2vec...)
+Basically the only thing I tested here is the **Google API for speech recognition** (gtt and speech_recognition).
+Then I just look for the movie that the user asks and return the IMDB rating.

 **Requirements**